Cook Eat Well

 But I know if it can still be confusing navigating Keto recipes online…many of them contain dairy, some of them are labeled Keto but have non-Keto ingredients, and some have peanut butter, sucralose, and sugar-free syrup that we would never use on a Paleo diet.

-That’s why I created the 3-2-1 Keto Meal Plans…to help you navigate Keto with ease.
+That's why I created meal plans…to help you navigate Keto with ease.

 And when you want to switch back to Paleo (or even AIP), you can also switch your plan to our Paleo or AIP meal plans without any fuss.